jorgetutor/jorgetutor-web/content/en/post/book-purple-cow-seth-godin.md

 Go for the edges taking in mind always the financial model, a nonprofitable business is doomed to die.

-Explain to your sneezers why it’s worth to recommend your product instead of old-fashion slogans.
+Explain to your sneezers why it’s worth recommending your product instead of old-fashion slogans.
 Do you have a positioning statement that is actually true?

-Let the team in charge of creating the new company’s _purple cow_ to innovate and get out of their way, don’t try to figure out if the new product is going to work, just test it in the real market.
+Let the team in charge of creating the new company’s _purple cow_ innovate and get out of their way, don’t try to figure out if the new product is going to work, just test it in the real market.

-Product attributes are the heart of the success or failure, take a design course rather than a marketing one.
+Product attributes are the heart of success or failure, take a design course rather than a marketing one.

 > If you are a marketer who doesn’t know how to invent, design, influence, adapt, and ultimately discard products, then you are no longer a marketer.
-You are a deadwood.
+You are deadwood.

-Create a culture of aggressively prototyping (cheap prototyping), launch products, watch, measure, learn and do it again.
+Create a culture of aggressive prototyping (cheap prototyping), launch products, watch, measure, learn, and do it again.

 ### The cycle of the cow